Gaafar/deppie/README.md

     Again, deppie understands that `myModule` relies on `dependency1` and `dependecy2`, so it will call their constructors first.
 And so on for all modules.

+refer to the `example` folder for a demo implementation.

 ## How it works
 deppie works in a very straight-forward way.
 In fact, the core of it was written in one sitting for a few hours.